Flamekebab/picture_this/README.md

 Rewritten by Flamekebab (as I'm not Cori!):

-1. Shared boards
+1. Thumbnail bugfixing
-2. Tagging
+2. Tagging?
 3. Private images?
 4. Pagination and lazy loading?